arno-di-loreto/apihandyman.io/_posts/2022/2022-04-05-what-can-we-learn-from-tweets-lookup-error-responses-of-twitter-v2-api.md

 postman_collection_run: https://god.gw.postman.com/run-collection/143378-8f12c1ed-f930-4e0d-8baf-c8a949910229?action=collection%2Ffork&collection-url=entityId%3D143378-8f12c1ed-f930-4e0d-8baf-c8a949910229%26entityType%3Dcollection%26workspaceId%3D16b83fae-c500-4387-b79c-0c72565d1d0f#?env%5BGuess%20how%20Tweets%20lookup%20parameters%20works%5D=W3sia2V5IjoidHdpdHRlcl90b2tlbiIsInZhbHVlIjoiUFVUIFlPVVIgVE9LRU4gSU4gQ1VSUkVOVCBWQUxVRSBPRiBUV0lUVEVSIFRPS0VOIEVOVklST05NRU5UIFZBUklBQkxFIiwiZW5hYmxlZCI6dHJ1ZSwidHlwZSI6InNlY3JldCJ9XQ==
 postman_collection_github: https://github.com/apihandyman/twitter-tips-and-tricks/tree/main/guess-how-tweets-lookup-parameters-work
 tools:
+    - Twitter API
     - Postman
 ---

-This collection is a companion to the [What can we learn from tweets lookup error responses of Twitter v2 API?](https://apihandyman.io/what-can-we-learn-from-tweets-lookup-error-responses-of-twitter-v2-api/) API Handyman blog post.
-It aims to demonstrate how you can learn to use the Twitter v2 API Tweets lookup functions parameters without reading much of the documentation.
-It comes with 2 additional bonuses.
-First, you can reuse that technique with many APIs.
-Second, you may also learn a few API design, implementation, and documentation principles.
+What can we learn from tweets lookup error responses of Twitter v2 API?
+We can learn how to use the tweets lookup operations parameters without reading much of the documentation.
+We may also learn a few API design, implementation, and documentation principles in the making.
+And icing on the cake, the technique shown in this post can be applied on any API.
 <!--more-->

+{% include _postincludes/twitter-tips-and-tricks.md %}

 # Twitter v2 API Tweets Lookup